kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 Build and run.
 As soon as the table view loads, Thread Sanitizer will start notifying you of threading issues via the workspace toolbar and the Issue navigator.
 Open the Issue navigator, ensure you have **Runtime** selected, and you should see a number of data races on display.

-The screenshot below focuses on a single data race.
+The following image focuses on a single data race.
 In it, you can see a read operation on thread 6 is at odds with a write on thread 13.
 Each of these operations shows a stack trace, where you’ll see they conflicted on a line within `append()` inside `ColojiDataStore`:

 ![width=90% bordered](./images/thread-sanitizer-issues.png)